BND Hamburger Icon

 Trade show display pricing

 Trade show displays can cost just a few hundred dollars or thousands.
 Pop-up displays may cost as little as $200, with prices rising to $5,000 for larger, more advanced displays.
-Panel displays also top out at $5,000, though they start at $500.
+Panel displays also top out at $5,000, though they start around $200.
 Tabletop displays can be more affordable, ranging from $50 to $2,000.

-Additionally, accessories – such as tables, shelves and lighting – can run $50 to $1,000.
-The table itself can cost between $250 and $1,000.
-Add it all up, and you’re looking at a minimum of $300 and a maximum of several thousand dollars.
+Additionally, accessories – such as tables, shelves and lighting – can run $13 to over $1,000.
+The table itself can cost between $57 to over $1,000.
+Add it all up, and you’re looking at a few hundred to several thousand dollars depending on if you want basic equipment or not.

 If you’ve got a trade show coming up and are thinking about purchasing or renting a display system, our experts said you should ask yourself these questions: